doubledekr/SharpSendvNext/replit.md

 ## Recent Changes (September 2, 2025)

+**Article Reference URL Feature**: Complete implementation of article URL tracking and display in copywriter assignments:
+- Added `referenceUrl` field to assignments table and Drizzle schema to store source article URLs
+- Article links now display prominently in CardHeader of copywriter assignment portal
+- When creating assignments from news articles, the article URL is automatically saved as `referenceUrl`
+- Copywriters can instantly access the source article by clicking the link at the top of their assignment
+- Tested with real CNBC article: "Signet Jewelers CEO on natural and lab-grown diamonds"

 **Shareable Link Fix**: Fixed SQL syntax error in assignment shareable link generation by adding missing `shareableSlug` field to Drizzle schema.
 Copywriters can now successfully copy and share unique assignment links.

-**Article URL Display**: Added prominent display of source article links in copywriter assignment portal.
-When an assignment is created from an article, the article URL appears directly under the assignment title for easy copywriter access.

 **Market News Integration**: Removed ALL mock data from finance news feed.
 System now shows only real financial news from MarketAux API with working article links.
 Fixed date format issue (YYYY-MM-DD) for proper API integration.